 *On this date, in 1856, Timothy Fortune was born.
 He was a Black journalist and civil rights activist.

 He was born a slave in Marianna, Florida, to father and mother Emanuel and Sarah.
 Timothy Thomas Fortune and his family were forced to leave their home because of dissent after Emancipation.
 Moving to Jacksonville, young Fortune became a compositor at a local newspaper.
-In 1874, he enrolled at Howard University having to drop out for financial reason and get work for a Black weekly newspaper.
+In 1874, he enrolled at Howard University having to drop out for financial reasons and get work for a Black weekly newspaper.
 He returned to Florida after getting married and worked for several newspapers in the area.

 The racism there again forced him to relocate, this time to New York City in 1881 where he found work at the Globe.
-In was at this time that he wrote a politically motivated book, Black and White: Land, Labor, and Politics in the South (1884).
+It was at this time that he wrote a politically motivated book, Black and White: Land, Labor, and Politics in the South (1884).
 Fortune was a key figure in the Afro-American League (AAL), an early vehicle for civil rights agitation which lasted until 1893.
 While working for the New York Age newspaper, he offered Ida B. Wells work after her Memphis Newspaper was destroyed by a white mob.
-It was here where her stunning expose of lynching were published.
+It was here where her stunning expose of lynching was published.

 In 1898, Fortune himself toured the south and reported the worsening conditions of Jim Crow Laws and entrenched racism, it was at this time that he solidified his friendship with Booker T. Washington.
 Fortune not only publicized Tuskegee Institute in the Age but also used his literary skills to polish and promote Washington’s views, including his The Future of the American Negro (1898).
 In 1900, a number of issues arose in and around Fortune’s career.
 He served as chairman of the National Negro Business League (NNBL), but could not move into the political arena he desired.
 This was mainly because of Washington‘s power and need to keep Fortune as an “independent” journalist.

 He became editor of Marcus Garvey’s the Negro World in 1923, Timothy Fortune was considered a major spokesman for Black America before Washington’s ascent into prominence.
 He edited the World until his death in June of 1928.